Sales numbers in RestockPro should be similar to Seller Central, though they may not exactly match. This is normal.

-Why don't they match exactly?
+Why don't the numbers match exactly?

 Why won't this negatively affect the forecast?